Probate Q&A Series

 • Attach the lost will copy and any supporting affidavits or witness statements.

-• File proof of mailing and publication with the clerk’s office.
+• File proof of service with the clerk’s office if required.

-• Appear at the solemn form hearing with witnesses or affidavits proving due execution.
+• Appear at the solemn form hearing with witnesses or other competent evidence proving due execution and contents.

-• Obtain the clerk’s order admitting the will copy to probate.
+• Obtain the clerk’s order admitting the will to probate.

 Need Guidance?